Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Vegan Recipes with Seasonal Vegetables

 Seasonal vegetables provide a natural variety throughout the year.
-Good, if you know in which months which varieties are ripe and offered regionally.
+Good, if you know which months certain varieties are ripe and are offered regionally.
 You can use them to create a healthy menu for your family.

 For many reasons, it makes sense to eat locally grown and, therefore, seasonally available vegetables and fruits.
-It tastes better and avoids unnecessary environmental impact through long transport routes and excessive water consumption when growing in dry regions of the earth.
+It tastes better and avoids unnecessary environmental impact through reduced transport routes and lower water consumption when grown in dry regions of the Earth.
 What initially sounds like a restriction ultimately offers the opportunity to rediscover diversity as the seasons change.

 Vitamins are left behind on long transport routes.

 Imported goods are usually harvested and irradiated in an unripe state so that they survive the long transport to the point of sale.
 It is another reason why the valuable ingredient content is lower than that of seasonal fruits and vegetables from local cultivation.
-Many vitamins are also sensitive to light, oxygen, or heat, which is why long transport reduces the vitamin content further.
+Many vitamins are also sensitive to light, oxygen, or heat, which is why prolonged transport can further reduce their content.

 Quality at a fair price is available during the season.

-All this speaks in favor of including seasonal vegetables in a healthy diet.
-In addition to health reasons, some further aspects are in favor of local and seasonal products, such as ecological reasons.
-But the taste and aromas also suffer from premature harvest, lack of light, and long transport times.
-To buy when the offer is the richest, at the same time, protects the purse.
-Therefore, seasonal shopping is also worthwhile for citrus fruits or tropical fruits and vegetables that are not from the region.
+All this suggests that including seasonal vegetables in a healthy diet is beneficial.
+In addition to health reasons, several further aspects support the consumption of local and seasonal products, including ecological considerations.
+However, the taste and aromas also suffer from premature harvesting, insufficient light, and prolonged transport times.
+To buy when the offer is the richest, it also protects the purse.
+Therefore, seasonal shopping is also worthwhile for citrus fruits, tropical fruits, and vegetables that are not typically grown in the region.
 The best quality at the lowest price is always right at the harvest time for the product.

-If you want to know exactly where the food comes from on your plate, for health reasons and ecology, or if it is important to you to shop for seasonal and regional food, there are a whole range of useful alternatives.
-Even enable the city dweller can buy fresh produce directly from the producer.
+If you want to know exactly where the food on your plate comes from, for health reasons or ecological concerns, or if it is important to you to shop for seasonal and regional food, there are a range of useful alternatives available.
+Even city dwellers can buy fresh produce directly from the producer.

-Vegetable and fruit boxes from the producer directly to your home
+Vegetable and fruit boxes from the producer are delivered directly to your home

 Especially in big cities, delivery services for organic products and seasonal vegetables are very popular.
-Among the providers, there are also farmers who sell their products online and deliver them to local customers by a pickup truck.
-Knowing and trusting the farmer where you buy your vegetables is best.
+Among the providers, there are also farmers who sell their products online and deliver them to local customers in a pickup truck.
+Knowing and trusting the farmer from whom you buy your vegetables is best.
 Read about here

 Fresh and ripe fruits and seasonal vegetables are the healthiest